Instacart Business Model: How The App Works & Why It is Successful

 - The user can then tip the shopper if they wish to.

-Apart from this, the app provides flexibility as it also allows the consumers to pick their orders from the store.
+Apart from this, the app provides flexibility as it also allows the consumers to pick up their orders from the store.
 In this case, a shopper will collect all the items for you and whenever you reach the store your order will be ready for you.
 Want to know how Instacart makes money?
 The best part of the app is how the money and communication aspect is handled.
 You are allowed to give tips via the app.
 If you do, the tip, as well as the money per order gets accumulated.
 By the end of the week, the shopper gets his share of the money transferred to him.

 One of the main aspects to consider before starting a business is its revenue stream.
 Any business cannot function for long if there isn’t regular money coming in.
 This money needs to be more than the fixed recurring costs the company makes, otherwise, the company will end up making losses.
-Sustainability is a major factor in keeping your business going for long, and your revenue aids sustainability with efficiency.
+Sustainability is a major factor in keeping your business going for a long, and your revenue aids sustainability with efficiency.

 When it comes to Instacart, the company generates its revenue from multiple channels, it earns from its users as well as the stores.
 Following are the revenue channels for Instacart: